FredrikNoren/ungit/README.md

 Git is known for being a versatile distributed source control system that is a staple of many individuals, communities, and even for [the City of Chattanooga to crowd source bicycle parking locations](https://github.com/cityofchattanooga/Bicycle-Parking).
 However, it is not known for userfriendlyness or easy learning curve.

-Ungit is to bring user friendliness to git without sacrificing versatility of git.
+Ungit brings user friendliness to git without sacrificing the versatility of git.

  * Clean and intuitive UI that makes it easy to _understand_ git.
  * Runs on any platform that node.js & git supports.